-As of February 3, 2018, we employed approximately 9,200 employees, of which approximately 3,100 are full-time employees.
+As of February 2, 2019, we employed approximately 10,600 employees, of which approximately 3,600 are full-time employees.
 None of our employees are represented by a labor union.
 The number of part-time employees fluctuates depending on seasonal needs.
 We consider our relationship with our employees to be good and have not experienced significant interruptions of operations due to labor disagreements.
 We have implemented programs in our stores and corporate offices to ensure that we hire and promote the most qualified employees in a non-discriminatory way.

 Employee Development: We develop our training programs in a continuing effort to service the needs of our customers and employees.
-These programs include DVD training in all stores for the latest in technical detail of new products and new operational and customer service techniques.
+These programs include online and DVD training in all stores for the latest in technical detail of new products and new operational and customer service techniques.
+We also have an intensive, five-day session designed specifically for new store managers.
+Periodically, we conduct shorter onsite training sessions for all or a specific group of employees as needed.
 Because we primarily promote or relocate current employees to serve as managers for new stores, training and assessment of our employees is essential to our sustained growth.